hydrogen18/fairywren/README.rst

     A string pointing to the path where fairywren stores uploaded BitTorrent files.
 This can be an empty folder.
 All needed folders and files are created as needed.

+secure
+    A boolean indicating if sesssion cookies issued should be flagged with the 'Secure' option.
+Used when running behind an HTTPS proxy.

 Adding users
 ====